Laser epilation with Candela and Lightsheer system

 Q: Is the treatment painful?

 A: The treatment causes a tingling, pinching feeling that is generally well tolerated.
-In more sensitive zones, an EMLA anaesthetic cream may be applied to the to-be-treated zone 1 to 2 hours prior to the session.
-We will inform you whether you need to apply the EMLA cream.
+In more sensitive zones, an anesthetic cream may be applied to the to-be-treated zone 1 to 2 hours prior to the session.
+We will inform you whether you need to apply this numbing cream.
 This will be determined by the zone that is being treated.

 Q: Which requirements must be adhered to prior to the treatment?